valeriorlandini/theinformer/ReadMe.md

 ![image](https://github.com/user-attachments/assets/65eaa577-4e5b-4e60-a69f-e085281d5c74)

-Complementing The Informer, there is also *The Case Officer*, a Max for Live device that receives data from The Informer so that they can be used as modulation sources within Live.
+Complementing *The Informer*, there is also *The Case Officer*, a Max for Live device that receives data from *The Informer* so that they can be used as modulation sources within Live.
 Additionally, there is a C++ header-only library available for integrating the descriptor calculation algorithms into your own software.

 Currently, these descriptors have been implemented: